conclube/EventBuilder/README.md

 **NOTE**: You can skip calling `#build()` and instead call `#register(Plugin)` directly, that will set ignoreCancelled to false and eventPriority to NORMAL.

-It's recommended to unregister the subscription in your main upon disabling `JavaPlugin#onDisable()`.
+It's recommended to unregister the subscription when your plugin is disabling `JavaPlugin#onDisable()`.

 ```java